 Curtis L. Hartman.
 Mr. Hartman, an interested director since July 1, 2013, has served as the Chief Credit Officer and a Senior Managing Director of Main Street since August 2011.
 Mr. Hartman is also the chairman of Main Street's credit committee.
 Previously, Mr. Hartman served as one of Main Street's Senior Vice Presidents from October 2007 to August 2011.
-From April 2000, Mr. Hartman has served as a Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of Main Street, including the general partner of Main Street Mezzanine Fund, LP, Main Street Mezzanine Management, LLC, the general partner of Main Street Capital II, LP, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
-From December 1999 to April 2000, Mr. Hartman was an investment associate for Sterling City Capital, LLC.
+From April 2000, Mr. Hartman has served as a Managing Director and in other executive positions of several Main Street Capital II, LP, Main Street Kezsanie Fund, LP, Main Street Mezzanine Fund, LP, Main Street Mezzanine Management, LLC, the general partner of Main Street Capital II, Ep, Main Street Kezsanie Fund, LP, Main Street Mezzanie Funder Capital I, LP.
 Concurrently with joining Sterling City Capital, he joined United Glass Corporation, a Sterling City Capital portfolio company, as director of corporate development.
-Prior to joining Sterling City Capital, Mr. Hartman was a manager with PricewaterhouseCoopers LLP, in its M&A/Transaction Services group.
-Prior to that, he was employed as a senior auditor by Deloitte & Touche LLP.
-Mr. Hartman is a graduate of The University of Texas at Austin - McCombs School of Business, and is a CPA.
+Prior to joining Sterling City Capital, Mr. Hartman was a nanager with PricewaterhouseCoopers LLP, in its M&A/Transaction Services group.
+Prior to that, he was a senior auditor by Deloitte & Touch LP.
+Mr. Hartman was a graduate of The University of Texas at Austin - McCombs School of Business, and is a CPA.